tungstenfabric/docs/tungsten-fabric-service-provider-focused-features-guide/remote-compute-50.rst

 -  Remote compute employs a subcluster to manage remote compute nodes away from the primary data center.

--  The Contrail control cluster is deployed in large centralized data centers, where it can remotely manage compute nodes in small distributed small data centers.
+-  The TF control cluster is deployed in large centralized data centers, where it can remotely manage compute nodes in small distributed small data centers.